 Now here’s a golden tip for the real broke backpacker: Finland’s nature is free and welcomes all.
-Thanks to “everyman’s right” (jokamiehenoikeus), anyone in Finland is free to hike and camp anywhere as well as pick berries and mushrooms in the forests (just leave the different mosses alone – most of them are protected and endangered.)
+Thanks to “Everyman’s right” (jokamiehenoikeus), you’re free to hike and camp anywhere, as well as pick berries and mushrooms in the forests.

 Many hiking trails are also equipped with different shelters where you can spend the night for free.
 Wilderness huts, Sami huts, and wooden lean-tos usually have a firepit to keep you warm during the chilly hours of the night.

 Finland Backpacking Costs

 Is Finland expensive?
 Hell yes.
 However, there are still sneaky little ways to make your trip there a little more affordable.